ue22-p20/web-intro/notebooks/03-online-tools.md

 * it is sometimes unconvenient to deal with
   the 3 formalisms HTML - CSS - JavaScript
   in 3 separate files
-* esp. for working on / sharing
+* esp. for working on, or sharing
   code snippets that outline a specific trick
 * many online tools are available, most famous being
   * <https://codepen.io>